TalkinWhip/TalkinWhip.github.io/_posts/2021-06-04-Degoogle-Journey.markdown

 It's hard to really remember what triggered the change and it was probably gradual.
 Gradually I realized that being so dependant on one vendor with questionable track-record was probably not the best idea.
 Gradually I learned more about data privacy and security.
 So gradually I started eliminating google products one by one.

 The first to fall was GDrive.
 I replaced it with Nextcloud (of course).
 First by using a provider.
 My choice was Disroot.
-But eventually, wanting more space that I could pay for and not being scared by a bit of a technical challenge, I ended up (self-hosting it on my RasPi)[https://molaliyski.com/2021/Selfhosting/].
+But eventually, wanting more space that I could pay for and not being scared by a bit of a technical challenge, I ended up [self-hosting it on my RasPi](https://molaliyski.com/2021/Selfhosting/).

 Gmail got replaced by Tutanota for more important stuff and the Disroot one I got with my Nextcloud subscription was used for newsletters and other stuff I probably won't read.
 Also, by the way, RSS is cool.
 Use it.